 Choosing the right project

-By adopting open standards and APIs, you're now able to embark on a Smart City project without having to solve all other city projects at the same time or constrain them with the choices made today.
-But choosing the "right" project is important.
-In some cases, it's prudent to choose a small, fast, low-cost project.
+By adopting open standards and APIs, you’re now able to embark on a Smart City project without having to solve all other city projects at the same time or constrain them with the choices made today.
+But choosing the “right” project is important.
+In some cases, it’s prudent to choose a small, fast, low-cost project.
 This allows you to get your feet wet, test vendors, accomplish a project in a short time, and hopefully succeed; but if you fail, fail fast, learn, and move on.
-There sometimes is a problem with these projects though: they may have little impact and they may cause others to look upon them as "ho hum."
+However, sometimes there are problems with these projects — they may have little impact and they may cause others to look upon them as “ho hum.”

 An alternative is to choose a project that’s a large “pain point” for the city.
 By definition, these projects have great visibility and impact, but may have far greater risk and take much longer to complete.
 They don’t generally meet the rules for lean-agile, but the small “safe” projects may not show off the true benefits that a Smart City can bring.
 Solve this by using divide and conquer.
 Rather than implementing smart parking across the entire city, choose to focus on a particularly congested city section or single parking structure.